 This isn’t about complaining or seeking pity.
 It’s about naming something real that many people experience but rarely discuss openly.

-If you’re great at your job but terrible at the office party, you’re not broken.
+If you’re great at your job but awkward at office parties, you’re not broken.
 If you can engage confidently in professional contexts but struggle at casual social gatherings, you’re not deficient.
 If you’ve reached your fifties and still find certain social situations challenging regardless of how many times you’ve experienced them, you’re not failing at adulthood.

-You’re just wired in a way that makes some contexts comfortable and others less so.
-Understanding that difference—and building a life that honors it rather than fighting it—might be more valuable than forcing yourself to enjoy situations that will never feel natural.
+You might be wired in a way that makes some contexts comfortable and others less so.
+Understanding that difference and building a life that honors it rather than fighting it might be more valuable than forcing yourself to enjoy situations that might never feel natural.

+Do you feel awkward at office parties?
 Share your thoughts below.
-I respond to every comment, and your experience might help someone else feel more normal in their own social awkwardness.
+I respond to every comment, and your experience might help someone else.